+3.8.4.
 "Reagent" means any product other than fuel that is stored on-board the vehicle and is provided to the exhaust after-treatment system upon request of the emission control system.

+3.8.5.
+"Test start" means (Figure 4) whichever occurs first from: - the first activation of the internal combustion engine; - the first movement of the vehicle with speed greater than 1 km/h for OVC-HEVs and NOVC-HEVS.

+Figure 4 - Test start definition